10 Jun 2014 by Olga Brighton

 Putting your luggage in the airplane hold is usually pretty expensive.
 Most airlines provide a free hand luggage allowance of 10kg.
 You can maximize this by weighing every item you intend to take thus making sure your overall luggage weight does not exceed those free 10kg.

 Cheap travel insurance should be bought immediately after your flight and accommodation are booked.
 Remember - you will not be covered for changes or cancellation if you don’t have travel insurance.
-Another tip on travel insurance – if you travel more than twice a year, an annual cheap travel insurance policy is more practical.
+Another tip on travel insurance – if you travel more than twice a year, an Annual Multi Trip travel insurance policy is more practical.